 Mr. Luckenbill has been the Talented Theme Magnet Program Team Leader in the Long Branch Public Schools, where he is also an instrumental music teacher.
 This is his 40th year of teaching in Long Branch, where he was Teacher of the Year in 2012 as well as receiving a Master Music Teacher award from the New Jersey Symphony Orchestra.
 He was also named Arts Educator of the Year in Monmouth County from the Algonquin Theater in 2015.
 Many of his students have won positions in high school and junior-high All-Shore, All-State Region and All State bands and orchestra.

-Invited in 2018 to perform some of her original works in New Orleans, she continues composing and giving piano performances throughout the country.
-Classically trained, Ms. Muench holds a B.A. and M.A. in Music and Applied Piano from the University of Miami, under Teresa Escandon, Robert Floyd and Maxwell Lepper.
+Invited in 2018 to perform her original works in New Orleans, LA, Julia continues to compose and give live music performances.
+Classically trained, Muench holds a B.A. and M.A. in Music and Applied Piano from the University of Miami, under Teresa Escandon, Robert Floyd and Maxwell Lepper.

 (PIANO) Born and raised in Germany, Mr. Nowaczyk studied privately with Rhandi Haiberg-Druckenbrodt and Erika Haase at the Conservatory of Hanover, Germany, later receiving his degree in piano performance from the University of Ashland, Ohio, where he was a student of Elizabeth Pastor, Regius Professor at the Cleveland Institute of Music.